 Confusingly, though, the government’s FCDO travel advice applies nationwide, which could potentially leave consumers who live in one part of the UK and book a holiday departing from another out of pocket.

-For example, if you live in Scotland and have booked a package holiday to Madeira departing from an English airport, your holiday is unlikely to be cancelled, even though local advice currently prevents you from entering England from Scotland.
-That’s because the FCDO advice says it’s safe to go to Madeira.
-As a result, the holiday provider is not required to refund you in this scenario, so rescheduling the holiday is likely to be your best bet.
+If there are travel restrictions in place where you live, for example Scotland, and have booked a package holiday departing from an English airport, your holiday is unlikely to be cancelled.
+This is even though local advice might prevent you from entering England from Scotland.
+If the FCDO advice says it’s safe to travel to that country, as a result, the holiday provider is not required to refund you in this scenario, so rescheduling the holiday is likely to be your best bet.

 What is the UK ‘travel corridor’ system, and how does it work?

 If a country is on the travel corridor list, you can visit without being required to quarantine when you return to the UK.

 Countries on the travel corridor list have also had their FCDO warning removed.
 Holidays can take place to countries on the travel corridor list that have also had their FCDO warning removed.
 It also means that travel insurance policies will be valid again to these destinations, although you may not be covered for claims relating to Covid-19, unless it specifically says this in its policy.